mozilla/pkipolicy/rootstore/policy.md

     for the CA or CAs in question;
-5.  an auditor-witnessed root key generation ceremony report and contiguous period-of-time audit reports performed thereafter no less frequently than annually; *and*
+5.  an auditor-witnessed root key generation ceremony report and contiguous period-of-time audit reports performed thereafter no less frequently than annually;
+6.  evidence of automated certificate issuance support as specified above;
+    *and*
-6.  information as to how the CA operator has fulfilled the requirements stated above regarding its verification of certificate signing requests and its conformance to a set of acceptable operational criteria.
+7.  information as to how the CA operator has fulfilled the requirements stated above regarding its verification of certificate signing requests and its conformance to a set of acceptable operational criteria.